TajianaPickett/Music-Recommendation-System/README.md

-#Music Recommendation System (Spotify Audio Features)
+# Music Recommendation System (Spotify Audio Features)

 ## Project Overview
 This project builds a **content-based music recommendation system** using Spotify audio features.
 Songs are recommended based on **sound similarity** rather than popularity or user behavior, making the system interpretable and data-driven.

----

 ## What This Project Taught Me
 - **content-based recommender**